 - Which problems and which opportunities would arise if gravity were fundamentally classical?

 - Unification wish list: What questions do we hope/expect/demand a fundamental theory to answer?
-(Checklist for new theory?
+What is a checklist for a new unified theory?

 - What cherished physical principles are you most willing to give up, and why, if Quantum Gravity won't allow them all?